cjacks04/cjacks04.github.io/index.md

 ---

 ## About Me

-I am an Assistant Professor in the [The Information School](https://ischool.wisc.edu/) at the University of Wisconsin, Madison.
-I co-direct the [Collaborative Computing Group](https://collab.ischool.wisc.edu/).
-I am also a faculty affiliate in the [UW-Madison Robert & Jean Holtz Center for Science and Technology Studies](https://sts.wisc.edu), the [UW-Madison Institute for Diversity Science](https://ids.wisc.edu), and the [UW-Madison Data Science Institute](https://datascience.wisc.edu/institute/).
-I received a PhD in Information Science and Technology (2019) from the [Information School](https://ischool.syr.edu/) at [Syracuse University](https://www.syracuse.edu/).
-After my PhD, I spent one year as a teaching postdoc in Berkeley's Master's in Data Science ([MIDS](https://ischoolonline.berkeley.edu/)) program.

-My area of research lies at the intersection of Computer Supported Collaborative Work (CSCW) and human-centered design/computing.
-My work investigates the approaches to enhancing contribution by crowds in online environments.
-Using mixed-methods approaches and data science techniques, I investigations how people (''the crowd'') contributes to and participates in virtual citizen science.
-Prior research projects have included: studying the motivations of volunteer crowd workers, investigating learning behaviors, using theory-based motivational cues to enhance pariticpation, and investigating the coordinative mechanisms of knowledge production.

- Ongoing research considers approaches to diversity the crowd in various contexts.
-This work involves research using participatory design to re-imagine how new systems and digital tools might enhance approaches to involve underrepresented groups in informing and shaping environmental policy.
-Additional projects focus on approaches to enhance and diversify definitions of fairness in machine learning audits.
+Dr. Corey Jackson is an Assistant Professor in the [The Information School](https://ischool.wisc.edu/) at the University of Wisconsin–Madison, where he co-directs the [Collaborative Computing Group](https://collab.ischool.wisc.edu/), an interdisciplinary research lab that investigates how people interact with sociotechnical systems in the context of science, governance, and public life.
+His research draws from the fields of human-computer interaction (HCI), computer-supported cooperative work (CSCW), and responsible AI, with a particular emphasis on designing systems that enable greater transparency, accountability, and democratic participation in emerging technologies.

+Dr. Jackson’s work explores how non-experts engage in complex technical domains—such as artificial intelligence, environmental monitoring, and digital governance—and how technologies can be reimagined to amplify public understanding and collective oversight.
+His recent projects include developing community-based AI audit tools, studying the learning behaviors of software developers using generative AI, and collaborating with citizen science groups to enhance participation in environmental justice initiatives.

-My research has been published in leading conferences and journals in HCI such as *ACM Conference On Computer-Supported Cooperative Work And Social Computing*, the *Journal of the Association for Information Systems*, and *Computers in Human Behavior*.
-The research has been funded by the National Science Foundation ([HCC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1755628&HistoricalAwards=false)), the [Rockefeller Foundation](https://www.rockefellerfoundation.org), the [Chan Zuckerberg Initiative](https://chanzuckerberg.com), and the [UW-Madison Office of the Vice Chancellor for Research and Graduate Education](https://research.wisc.edu/funding/).
+He has received funding from the National Science Foundation ([HCC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1755628&HistoricalAwards=false)), the [Rockefeller Foundation](https://www.rockefellerfoundation.org), the [Chan Zuckerberg Initiative](https://chanzuckerberg.com), and the [UW-Madison Office of the Vice Chancellor for Research and Graduate Education](https://research.wisc.edu/funding/) to support research at the convergence of civic technology, data governance, and public sector innovation.
+His scholarship appears in top venues such as *ACM Conference On Computer-Supported Cooperative Work And Social Computing*, the *Journal of the Association for Information Systems*, and *Computers in Human Behavior* and he regularly reviews for and contributes to interdisciplinary research communities.

+At UW–Madison, Dr. Jackson teaches courses in Interaction Design, User Experience, and Digital Information.
+He also he mentors both undergraduate and graduate students, including several Ph.D. advisees.

+He earned his Ph.D. from [Syracuse University](https://www.syracuse.edu/), where his dissertation focused on evaluating motivation in digital citizen science.
+After earning his Ph.D., he was a teaching postdoc in Berkeley's Master's in Data Science ([MIDS](https://ischoolonline.berkeley.edu/)) program.
+His current work examines how everyday people shape and evaluate algorithmic systems and how we might design computational infrastructure that supports social responsibility, inclusion, and democratic governance.

 ## Projects